knhakan/secretescapes/README.md

-# Secret Escapes payment aplication
+# Secret Escapes payment application

 A simple repository to implement a payment application for Secret Escapes.
 The project contains both Backend written in Java/Spring Boot and frontend written in ReactJs.
 The directory *secretescapes-webapp* contains the frontend component.